openenergysolutions/openfmb.adapters/README.md

 ./openfmb.adapters --help
 ```

+Rebuilding with nix is inefficient for development and a better method using
+nix-shell is given below for incremental builds and development.

-Notably this executable *cannot* simply be copied as its not fully statically
+Also notable is that this executable *cannot* simply be copied from one
-linked.
-This may change in the future.
+machine to another as its not fully statically linked.
+However it should be
+portable on the same machine as the linked library paths are fixed to the nix
+store located in /nix.

 # Developing